BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Orcish Brawler** `ACTIVE`

-If outnumbered in a Combat, Gorbag gains +1 to his Attack value for the duration of the Combat.
+If Gorbag is outnumbered in a Combat, he increases his Attacks to 3 for the duration of the Combat.

 - **Adaptive Fighter** `ACTIVE`

-If Gorbag wins a Duel Roll, he may choose an enemy model involved in the Combat, and that model must back away in a direction chosen by Gorbag.
-For example, they may be forced to back away over the edge of cliff, and take fall damage.
-Other models then back away as normal and Strikes are resolved.
+If Gorbag wins a Duel Roll, then before models Back Away Gorbag may choose a single enemy model involved in the combat.
+The chosen model is Backed Away in a direction chosen by Gorbag.
+This direction may be chosen so that the model is forced to Back Away over the edge of a cliff, in which case they will suffer falling damage as normal.
+Once this has been resolved, other models Back Away as normal and Strikes are resolved.
+However, if a model has been Backed Away over the edge of a cliff as described earlier, Gorbag cannot make Strikes against that model.

 </div>